Human rights conditions for environmental civil society in Russia: 2023 status update

 This chapter draws heavily on information from OVD-info and Meduza[ii]

-Some penalties have been tightened.
-For example, for “discrediting” the Armed Forces of the Russian Federation and government bodies (from 5 to 7 years), for crimes against public security and state power – this is the commission of a terrorist act, sabotage, participation in a terrorist community, treason (up to a life sentence).
-Also, multiple tightened liability introduced for violations related to military duties and mobilization.
+Additionally, some penalties have become harsher in the last year.
+For example, the penalty for “discrediting” the Russian Military Forces and governmental bodies was raised from 5 to 7 years.
+Penalties for crimes against public security and state power, such as the commission of a terrorist act, sabotage, participation in a terrorist community, or treason, are now up to a life sentence.
+Also, harsher penalties were introduced for evasion of military duties and conscription.

-At the same time authorities softened punishments for police officers: Now an intentional crime committed by a policeman is no longer considered an aggravating circumstance.
+At the same time however, the authorities softened the punishments for police officers.
+An intentional crime committed by a policeman is no longer considered aggravated.

-More censorship for the media and spread of information.
-Introduced liability for failure to comply with orders or warnings from the Ministry of Justice.
-For example, a media outlet that does not indicate that a person has been assigned the discriminatory status of “foreign agent” risks receiving a fine of up to 300 thousand rubles.
+More measures to censor the media and the spread of information were also introduced.
+For example, a media outlet that fails to disclose a person’s “foreign agent” status now risks receiving a fine of up to 300 thousand rubles.

-The responsibility of the media and owners of audiovisual services for the dissemination of materials with “calls for extremism” or with its “justification” has become stricter.
-Previously, people could only be punished for distributing materials included in a special federal list.
-Now responsibility will come for the dissemination of “other extremist materials”, which are described in the relevant federal law.
-Punishment for legal entities is a fine of up to a million rubles or suspension of activities for up to 90 days with confiscation of equipment.
+The penalty for the dissemination of ‘’calls for extremism’’ or its “justification” has become stricter.
+Previously punishable was only the distribution of materials included on a special federal list of extremist materials.
+Now punishment will follow for the dissemination of “other extremist materials”.
+The penalty for the legal entities is a fine of up to a million rubles or suspension of activities for up to 90 days with confiscation of equipment.

 3. Increased use of psychiatric treatment to punish and silence activists

-In Krasnoyarsk court placed Yevgeniya Yelizaryeva in a psychoneurological dispensary for an examination of up to 30 days.
-Formally she was accused of insulting an official, which is a criminal offense in Russia.
-Yelizaryeva linked the pressure to her active civic involvement on issues including waste management and her opposition to the construction of a radioactive waste facility in the region by the state nuclear corporation Rosatom.[iv]
+In Krasnoyarsk the city court placed Yevgeniya Yelizaryeva in a psychoneurological facility for 30 days examination.
+Formally Yevgeniya was accused of insulting an official, which is a criminal offence in Russia, but she believes this is more likely due to her active opposition to the construction of a radioactive waste facility in the region by the state nuclear corporation Rosatom.[iv]

-In Kemerovo region an investigator ordered an outpatient psychiatric examination for blogger Mikhail Alferov, a member of the initiative group “No to Krapivinskaya hydropower plant!”, he was charged under articles on the use of violence against a government official, inciting hatred or enmity and defamation of a judge. [v]
+In Kemerovo Region an investigator ordered an outpatient psychiatric examination for blogger Mikhail Alferov, a member of the initiative group “No to Krapivinskaya hydropower plant!”.
+Alferov was charged with the use of violence against a government official,, inciting hatred or enmity and defamation of a judge. [v]

-A similar tendency was noticed against other activists.
-For example, in the Moscow court in the case of Memorial co-chairman Oleg Orlov, the prosecutor demanded psychiatric examination.
+Similarly to environmental activists, in the case of Memorial co-chair Oleg Orlov (a prominent human rights defender), the prosecutor demanded a psychiatric examination.
 She said that Orlov shows “a heightened sense of justice, lack of instinct of self-preservation, posturing in front of citizens.”
-The court rejected this request.[vi]
+While the court rejected this request in the end, the legal tactic to call for such an examination is a rising trend.[vi]

 This type of pressure is one of the worst, and the threat can pose an effective barrier to activism.
-There is a fear in society of ending up in psychiatric institutions, due to their closed nature and possible changes in the psychological state after using drugs.
-In fact, you will find yourself in a situation close to imprisonment plus involuntary medical intervention.
-In a closed medical institution, it is extremely difficult to exercise public control over a person’s condition and the possible abuse of his basic rights.
+Potential critics and activists fear ending up in psychiatric institutions, especially due to the possibility of forced medication and the consequent change in psychological state.
+In a closed medical institution, it is extremely difficult to hold authorities accountable for a patient’s condition and the possible abuse of one’s basic human rights.

 4. Environmental issues interlinked with other issues